Iranians in Thailand: History

 During the Ayutthaya Kingdom period, the Iranian community in Thailand consisted primarily of merchants.
 They are recorded in some memoirs of their fellow merchants, the Dutch East India Company, as well as in the Safine-ye Solaymani ("Ship of Solayman"), an account of a Persian embassy to King Narai.
 Some descendants of Iranians from the Ayutthaya period converted to Buddhism, and continued to retain influence in Thai public life to the present day; one prominent example is the Bunnag family, whose ancestor "Shaykh Ahmad" is said to have come from Qom and arrived at Ayutthaya in 1602.
 Shaykh Ahmad crushed and defeated Japanese merchants who attempted a coup against the Thai king in 1611.

 Influence and legacy

 The presence of Iranians in Thailand came to be felt within the commerce, art, architecture, and culture of Thailand.
 Pieces of Thai architecture, art, and literature sometimes incorporated Persian-style icons, motifs, and more.
+A notable Persian work that was translated into Thai was Nithan Sibsawng Liam (Tale of the Twelve Angels), which was mostly drawn from the Shahnameh.
+The work was composed in 1752 and included topics like kingship and courtly customs.
+It was purported that King Borommakot would have the work read to him frequently.

+Traditional Persian fashion highly influenced the Thai nobility, with robes in particular being worn along with a customary dagger.
+Persian-inspired culinary etiquette and diet was also popular among Thai nobles.